opatiny/chemexper-internship-workbook/variousIT/react.md

 ## Components

 Standard syntax: components' names should have an uppercase first letter.
+Each component contains an independent building block of the app.
+They are class-based and function-based components, but the class ones are outdated.

 ## VScode plugins